 Donate Books in English, Bengali, Tamil, Bahasa Indonesia, preferably novels, poetry, history and motivational books.

-Where/How To donate books, contact the founder Zakir via WhatsApp at 93574181 or email [email protected] or [email protected] Alternatively, you can contact him via the Facebook page.
+Where/How To donate books, contact the founder Zakir via WhatsApp at 93574181 or email [email protected] or [email protected].
+Alternatively, you can do so via the Facebook page.

 9. [email protected]

 The South Central Community Family Service Centre provides support to low-income and vulnerable families in the community.
 One of its initiatives is the Goodwill Store, where the public can donate food and preloved items such as books and clothes.
 These will be given to those in need to help them tide over tough times.

 Donate Food rations, books, toys, clothes and other preloved items.
 See these guidelines for what not to give and visit their Facebook page for updates.